 The Admissions Office schedules individual visits for prospective students.
 Once students have selected a date to visit, they should contact the Admissions Office at 315/443-1962 or email@example.com to make an appointment.
 Appointments can also be made online by clicking here.

 We also hold Admitted Student Days for admitted students during the spring.
-Admitted Student Days are held on 4 Fridays, usually during March and April.
+More information regarding these events will be mailed to admitted students.

 What are my chances of being admitted?

 We cannot make this assessment without seeing a student’s entire application.
 We review all pieces of an application - transcripts, LSAT scores, letters of recommendation, essays, and resumes.